ipduh/various/glber/README.md

 glber
 ====

-the g0 (ghetto) Load BalancER aka GLBer
+the g0 (or ghetto) Load BalancER aka GLBer
 ====

-which is a bash script that writes a RouterOS script
+which is a Bash script that writes a RouterOS script
 ====

 that creates a RouterOS traffic load balancer.